SaltOverflow/c-modules/proposals/modules_v5.md

 module;
 import std;  // this is equivalent to import std/vector;
              //                       import std/iostream;
-             //                       import std;  // superfluous in this case import wrapper;  // this is equivalent to import std/map;
+             //                       import std;
+import wrapper;  // this is equivalent to import std/map;
                  //                       import std/string;
-                 //                       import wrapper;  // for stringmap
+                 //                       import wrapper;
 ```

+To recap, if a module imports a module that contains `export import ABC;`, then it is as if the importing module had `import ABC;` as one of its import statements.

-In the above case, `std` allows developers to import a common set of functionality without needing to concern themselves with the explicit naming of modules. `wrapper` handles a special case with exporting `typedef`: Since `wrapper` does not own `map` or `string`, it should export the modules that contain them if `client` expects to use the fields of `map[string, string]` (as opposed to simply knowing that `stringmap` is a `map[string, string]`).
+In the above case, `std` allows developers to import a common set of functionality without having to remember the names of its constituent modules. `wrapper` handles a special case with exporting `typedef`: Since `wrapper` does not own `map` or `string`, we should `export import std/map; export import std/string;` if `client` expects to use the fields of `map[string, string]` (otherwise, we would only know that `stringmap` is a `map[string, string]`).

 ### Exporting inline functions

-Inline functions require the definition of a function to be available.
-Similar to the section on "handling unboxed types", we would wish to avoid unwanted transitive dependencies if possible.
+Inline functions require the definition of a function to be available to the compiler/optimizer.
+However, we want the importing module to behave the same way, whether an imported function is inline or not.
+Let's look at an example:

 ```
 // module inlined